JereKuusela/valheim-dev/publish/README.md

 ### Mouse wheel

-Mouse wheel allows binding too with custom keycode `wheel` (internally uses the `none` keycode).
+Mouse wheel allows binding too with custom keycode `wheel` (by default simulates the keycode `none`).
 It's important to use modifier keys because the binding will block build rotation.

 The mouse wheel appends the wheel direction and amount to the command.
 For example `bind wheel,o say` would say 0.1 or -0.1 in the chat when scrolling the mouse wheel while pressing the O key.